matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

   will be carried out.
 If sufficient reasoning against the disposition is is raised, the FCP can be cancelled and the MSC will continue to evolve accordingly.
-- Once your proposal has been accepted and merged, it is time to submit the actual change to the Specification that your proposal reasoned about.
+- Once the proposal has been accepted and merged, it is time to submit the actual change to the Specification that your proposal reasoned about.
 This is known as a spec PR.
-However in order for your spec PR to be accepted, you **must** show an implementation to prove that it works well in practice.
+However in order for the spec PR to be accepted, an implementation **must** be shown to prove that it works well in practice.
 A link to the implementation should be included in the PR description.
 In addition, any significant unforeseen changes to the original idea found during this process will warrant another MSC.